 You should also consider bringing a whistle.
 This is not an absolute necessity, but a good idea in case someone in your party becomes lost.

 Tools To Take Camping

 One of the most important tools for you to bring on your camping trip is a lighter, matches, or other kinds of fire starter.
 If you are planning on cutting your own firewood, bring an ax or hatchet, but remember that if you don’t have strong fire building skills you may want to purchase firewood ahead of time to bring with you.

 You will also need basic tools like trash bags to keep your trash up off the ground and out of reach of hungry bears and raccoons.
 You might consider bringing additional tools like a flashlight, lantern, multitool, duct tape, and a mallet or hammer for pounding in tent stakes.

 If you’re camping at a large campground, you may not need to concern yourself with this category.
-However, if you’re headed deep into the woods for your camping trip, make sure you pack all of your navigational essentials.
+However, if you’re headed deep into the woods make sure you pack all of your navigational essentials.
 This includes items like a backpack, compass, GPS, and a map.
 You might also want to bring along field guides (so you don’t accidentally confuse that poison ivy you’re using as backup toilet paper as an innocuous leaf, for example) and dry bags to hold all these paper guides in.

 Shelter and Bedding Required For Camping

 One of the most crucial items you need to bring on your camping trip is your tent.
 A waterproof tent is your best bet, as this will protect you from not only inclement weather but also a heavy morning dew.
 You can put waterproof carpet on your tent floor to help prevent your sleeping bag from getting wet from the ground up, too.